 You’ve probably spent most time on the phone app, but some of the key options, such as your stride length, are hidden in the web interface settings.
-To adjust these settings log into your fitbit.com dashboard and click the gear icon in the top right.
-Click Settings.
-Update the Stride Length and Running Stride Length fields.
+To adjust these settings log into your fitbit.com dashboard and click on the gear icon in the top right.
+Choose Settings and update the Stride Length and Running Stride Length fields.
 If these are blank, your account estimates the values based on your height and gender.
 Click Save.
 The next time you sync your tracker, the changes will take effect.

 Did you know that your Fitbit’s readings will be affected by which wrist you’re wearing it on?

 The domiant wrist setting decreases the sensitivity of step counting and should reduce any over counting of steps when your body is not moving.
-The opposite is true of a non-dominant wrist setting.
-Non-dominant is the default option, but either setting is fine as long as you let Fitbit know.
-You can change your settings, through the Fitbit app on your smartphone or through the web interface.
+The opposite is true of a non-dominant wrist setting which is the default option.
+Either setting is fine as long as you let Fitbit know.
+You can make these tweaks through the Fitbit app on your smartphone or the web interface.

-Speaking about settings – maybe you weren’t pregnant or nursing when you first put on your tracker.
+Speaking about settings – maybe you weren’t pregnant or nursing when you first put on your tracker and now you are.
 If that’s the case, you should definitely flag your new status in Fitbit.
 Women who are pregnant or nursing burn more calories and need more calories.

 Oh no!
 I’ve left my Fitbit at home again!!

 We’ve all been there.
-You’ve left your trusty little tracker at home in your rush to get to work.
-And not to mention, for some of the new users, actually remembering to wear your tracker can be a challenge.
+You’ve left your trusty little device at home in your rush to get to work.
+And not to mention, for some of the new users, actually remembering to wear your Fitbit can be a challenge.

 MobileTrack uses your phone to keep tabs on basic activity data including steps, distance, and calories burned.
 What it won’t do is monitor floors, sleep, or active minutes.
 In the smartphone app, go to Account then Set Up a Device and choose MobileTrack from the list, then follow the instructions on the screen.